garfieldbanks/MonsterSanctuaryMods/README.md

   - `https://nuget.bepinex.dev/v3/index.json`
 - Open `MonsterSanctuaryMods.sln`
 - Make sure the dropdown in Visual Studio is set to `Release` and not `Debug`.
-- Build the DLLs.
-There is a post-build event to copy the dll files to the BepInEx/plugins folder which you should probably create now if you haven't already.
+- Build the DLLs > right click solution or individual project and click build.
+There is a post-build event to copy the dll files to the `BepInEx/plugins` folder which you should probably create now if you haven't already.

 ## Mods
 ### CombatSpeed